The New Oil

 • Touch/Face ID & Passcode > Erase Data: Enabled (Beware of this setting, make sure you understand it)

-• Privacy & Security > Location Services: Disable for everything except navigation apps, and set those to “While Using”
+• Privacy & Security > Location Services: Disable for everything that doesn’t need it, and set those to “While Using”

-• Privacy & Security > Location Services > System Services: Disable all (this will not cause any issues with Emergency Services being able to locate you)
+• Privacy & Security > Location Services > System Services: Disable all except Find My iPhone (needed for Stolen Device Protection)

 • Privacy & Security > Tracking > Allow Apps to Request to Track: Off